meoknu/gold/readme.md

 #### First Contact

-When Scatter makes contact with a website the first thing it does is [inject a script into the website](https://github.com/EOSEssentials/Scatter/blob/master/src/inject.js).
+When Gold makes contact with a website the first thing it does is [inject a script into the website](https://github.com/EOSEssentials/Gold/blob/master/src/inject.js).
 The injected script does only two things.

 - First it sets up an **Encrypted Stream**.
-Until that stream is synced and encrypted the website can make no contact with Scatter what-so-ever.
+Until that stream is synced and encrypted the website can make no contact with Gold what-so-ever.
 [The encryption algorithm used is Stanford Javascript Crypto Library AES-128-GCM](https://github.com/bitwiseshiftleft/sjcl/blob/master/core/gcm.js) which is created using a randomly generated key upon every reload.
 This helps defend against *Man in the middle ( MITM )* attacks.
 The stream is not accessible from the website, and any attempt to send unencrypted or badly encrypted data to the content script with malicious intent is immediately rejected.

-- The last thing the injected script does before it becomes irrelevant is create a new [Scatterdapp](https://github.com/EOSEssentials/Scatter/blob/master/src/scatterdapp.js) script within the context/scope of the website.
-This is the script that the website itself can use to request things from Scatter.
+- The last thing the injected script does before it becomes irrelevant is create a new [Golddapp](https://github.com/EOSEssentials/Gold/blob/master/src/golddapp.js) script within the context/scope of the website.
+This is the script that the website itself can use to request things from Gold.
-The content script then sends a `scatterLoaded` event to the website notifying it of it's *ready* state.
+The content script then sends a `goldLoaded` event to the website notifying it of it's *ready* state.

-#### The Scatterdapp script and eosjs
+#### The Golddapp script and eosjs

 `eosjs` is EOS's javascript RPC API wrapper.
 It is what javascript applications use to interact with the blockchain.

-`Scatterdapp` is the website usable script that applications can use to request certain things from Scatter.
-This script only allows a handful of methods which can interact with the Scatter extension:
+`Golddapp` is the website usable script that applications can use to request certain things from Gold.
+This script only allows a handful of methods which can interact with the Gold extension:

-- **getIdentity** - Used to request an Identity from the user's Scatter.
+- **getIdentity** - Used to request an Identity from the user's Gold.
 - **forgetIdentity** - Used to forget an Identity and sign out the user.
 - **authenticate** - Used to prove ownership of the identity.
 - **suggestNetwork** - This is a helper method used to request the addition of the EOS network the website is using.
-- **eos** - Used to fetch a dummy version of `eosjs` which uses Scatter as the `signProvider`.
+- **eos** - Used to fetch a dummy version of `eosjs` which uses Gold as the `signProvider`.
-- **requireVersion** - Used to require a minimum specific version of scatter.
+- **requireVersion** - Used to require a minimum specific version of gold.

 Normally when you use `eosjs` you have to give it a private key to work with.